TheRoy666/NeuroSim/README.md

 that are each convenient and each, in specific identifiable regimes,
 wrong:

-1. **Linearity.** Real neural population dynamics are nonlinear.
+1. **Linearity:** Real neural population dynamics are nonlinear.
 The linear approximation is treated as safe by default rather than characterized.
-2. **Symmetric, functional connectivity as the control operator.** Real information flow is directed.
+2. **Symmetric, functional connectivity as the control operator:** Real information flow is directed.
 Using symmetric FC where directed EC belongs silently changes what "control energy" even means.
-3. **Infinite-horizon control energy.** Real stimulation protocols are finite-duration.
+3. **Infinite-horizon control energy:** Real stimulation protocols are finite-duration.
 The infinite-horizon simplification can differ from the finite-horizon reality by an order of magnitude or more.